-Selling, general and administrative, or SG&A, expenses were \$2.9 million for the three months ended March 31, 2020 compared to \$4.6 million for the three months ended March 31, 2019, an decrease of approximately \$1.7 million.
-The decrease was primarily due to \$1.0 million in less wages and salaries due to higher headcount in 2019 and a \$0.7 million reduction in commercial operations expense as in 2019 we invested in marketing and distribution capabilities in support of our US launch prior to receiving denial for clearance from the FDA.
-Office and computer expenses also decreased by \$0.2 million.
-These decreases were partially offset by a \$0.2 million impairment loss related to intangible assets.
+Selling, general and administrative, or SG&A, expenses were \$2.4 million for the three months ended June 30, 2020 compared to \$3.8 million for the three months ended June 30, 2019, an decrease of approximately \$1.4 million.
+The decrease was primarily due to a \$0.8 million reduction in commercial operations expense as in 2019 we invested in marketing and distribution capabilities in support of our US launch prior to receiving denial for clearance from the FDA coupled with a \$0.6 million decrease in wages and salaries due to higher headcount in 2019 and a \$0.4 million decrease in legal expenses.
+These decreases were partially offset by a \$0.2 million impairment loss related to intangible assets in 2020 and a \$0.1 million loss as the result of the disposal of property and equipment.